-The results of the board review for FY 2020 confirm a positive picture of the functioning of the Board of Directors and its committees, showing that these bodies operate effectively and in accordance with the Company's internal regulations and best practices in corporate governance.
-The findings of the board review also reflect the effectiveness of the work carried out by the board as a whole during the first year of its mandate, despite the difficult framework conditions due to the emergency situation related to the spread of the COVID-19 outbreak.
-Comments from most directors highlight among the strengths of the Board of Directors, in addition to the commitment shown in carrying out its duties: (i) its overall functioning; (ii) the mix of experience and skills that make it up; (iii) the ability and experience of the Chairperson and the CEO in their respective roles; (iv) the favourable climate of cooperation within it; (v) the quality of the support provided to the Board of Directors' activities by the corporate structure in charge of the company secretariat.
+The results of the board review for FY 2021 confirm a positive picture of the functioning of the Board of Directors and its committees, showing that these bodies operate effectively and in accordance with the Company's internal regulations and best practices in corporate governance.

+The findings of the board review also reflect the effectiveness of the work carried out by the board as a whole during the second year of its mandate, despite the difficult conditions due to the continuation of the pandemic.
+The Directors' comments, which highlighted the commitment shown by the Board of Directors in the performance of its duties, also positively assessed its operation in terms of the awareness with which it performed its role, its ability to consider the topics under discussion and its overall vision of the organisation, its business and the most relevant topics to the Company.
+In line with the findings of last year's board review, the Directors noted that the current Board of Directors has the following strengths: (i) the mix of experiences and skills of its members; (ii) the positive and collaborative climate between its members; (iii) the capacity and experience of the chairperson and the Chief Executive Officer towards their roles and the positive relationship between them; (iv) the continuity of action and the commitment shown in the most challenging moments of the COVID-19 pandemic; (v) the quality of the support provided to the Board of Directors' activities by the corporate structure in charge of the company secretariat.
-The directors also identified areas for improvement regarding:

-- greater involvement of the Board of Directors in defining strategies and in the development of the Group's activities; - the strengthening of team spirit from a desired personal knowledge and interaction.

-Finally, some directors have indicated as a further aspect that can improve the efficiency of board meetings also the enhancement of the activities of the internal committees through a more streamlined discussion in the Board of Directors of the issues already discussed in depth within the same, especially when they are matters of information to the Board.
+The Directors did not highlight any particular areas of improvement and noted that the return to in-person board meetings would positively contribute to strengthening the existing team spirit within the Board of Directors.

-In conclusion, on the basis of the evidence gathered and the benchmarking conducted by Management Search, it can be stated that Poste Italiane's Board of Directors operates in accordance with international best governance practices and that the Company is among the best companies in the reference sample in terms of the attention paid to the board review process and the disclosure of its findings.
+In conclusion, on the basis of the evidence gathered and the benchmarking exercise conducted by Management Search, it can be stated that Poste Italiane's Board of Directors operates in accordance with international best governance practices and that the Company is among the best companies in the reference sample in terms of the attention paid to the board review process and the disclosure of its findings.

-6.11 Diversity policies (pursuant to article 123-bis, paragraph 2, letter d)-bis, TUF)
+6.11 Diversity policies (pursuant to Article 123-bis, section 2, letter d-bis, TUF)